teambit/bit/docs/getting-started.md

 **Create a local scope**

-Scope’s responsibility is to store and manage the components lifecycle.
+Bit uses [Scopes](https://teambit.github.io/bit/bit-scope.html) to store, organize and manage components.
+Local scopes are created for your projects.
+Components exported to remote scopes can be used across projects.
 It's recommended to create the scope at the root of a project.
 You can create as many scopes as you need.

-**type the following in the command line.**
+**Type the following in the command line.**

 * `mkdir hello-world` Create an empty directory.